-- (2) The requirements of paragraph (b) of subsection (1) shall not apply to the initial zoning of property annexed to the City or to rezonings which occur incidental to a comprehensive City-initiated revision of the City's Official Zoning District Maps. - 17-17-8.
+- (2) The requirements of paragraph (b) of Subsection (1) shall not apply to the initial zoning of property annexed to the City or to rezonings which occur incidental to a comprehensive City-initiated revision of the City's Official Zoning District Maps. - 17-17-8.
 COMPREHENSIVE INITIAL CITY-INITIATED REZONINGS.
-Notwithstanding any other provision of this Article 17, only the following procedures shall be required for the initial comprehensive City-initiated rezonings occurring subsequent to the effective date of this Ordinance: - (1) The rezonings may be initiated by the City Administrator in such form as the Planning Commission may direct. - (2) Public hearings on the rezonings, either individually or in groups, shall be conducted by the Planning Commission.
-Notice of the hearings, including date, time and place, shall be published in an official newspaper or paper of general circulation in the City at least fifteen (15) days prior to the date of the hearings.
+Notwithstanding any other provision of this Article 17, only the following procedures shall be required for the initial comprehensive City-initiated rezonings occurring subsequent to the effective date of this Ordinance: - (1) The rezonings may be initiated by the City Manager in such form as the Planning Commission may direct.
+(As amended by 0-91-59.) - (2) Public hearings on the rezonings, either individually or in groups, shall be conducted by the Planning Commission.
+Notice of the hearings, including date, time and place, shall be published in an official paper or paper of general circulation in the City at least fifteen (15) days prior to the date of the hearings.
 In the discretion of the Planning Commission, additional notice of the hearings may be provided.